 What I've used:

 On multi-day climbs like those, where every gram counts due to the length of the route, I use the Ultralight III 300 sleeping bag from MALACHOWSKI.
 This is the world's lightest sleeping bag in its category and also has the smallest pack size.

-When it comes to the hardware, I meanwhile fully rely on CAMP.
+When it comes to the hardware, I fully rely on C.A.M.P.
 Especially the light helmet Storm feels perfect, can be closed very well with gloves and also has flexible headlamp clips.
 The climbing harness Alpine Flash is versatile and can be packed extremely small.

-In my opinion the perfect shoe for this terrain is the SCARPA Zodiac, because it has a stiff and well profiled sole, but is still a lightweight low shoe.
+In my opinion the perfect shoe for this terrain is the SCARPA Zodiac, because it has a stiff and well profiled sole, but is a lightweight low shoe with the appropriate flexibility.